Freiling87/CCU/CCU/Scratchpad.md

 	C = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #	C	v.1.0.0 Changelog
-- **Hard Changes:** These will require you to update any affected content accordingly.
+- Bugfixes
+  - Fixed Vending Machine interaction issues
+  - Fixed string mismatch causing CodPiece [sic] to spawn an error in shop inventories
+  - Influence Election no longer persists after use
+  - Removed Research Gun from Tech Mart & Research inventories
+  - **Trait renaming:**
-  - Trait renaming: A few traits shared names with some vanilla content, and apparently the game doesn't differentiate.
+    - **Class Name Overlaps**: A few traits shared names with some vanilla content, and apparently the game doesn't differentiate.
 This was causing some vanilla characters' descriptions to be changed to the traits' descriptions.
-    - Faction Relationships: Some of these were incomplete and have been renamed to reflect this.
-      - Hostile to Cannibal → Faction Military (Now includes alignment with Soldiers)
-      - Hostile to Soldier → Faction Cannibal (Now includes alignment with Cannibals)
-    - Hire Type
+      - **Hire Type**
         - Hacker → Cyber-Intruder
-    - Merchant Type traits renamed
+      - **Merchant Type**
         - Shopkeeper → General Store
         - Soldier → Army Quartermaster
         - Thief → Intruder's Warehouse
         - Vampire → Bloodsucker Bazaar
-- **Soft Changes:** These will not require you to change anything.
-Any old content will be maintained in legacy code to maximize retro-compatibility.
-  - Bugfixes
-    - Fixed Vending Machine money cost issues
-    - Fixed string mismatch causing CodPiece [sic] to spawn an error in shop inventories
-    - Influence Election no longer persists after use
-    - Removed Research Gun from Tech Mart & Research inventories
+    - **Class-based Faction Relationship Traits:** Most of the agent-based relationship traits only included hostility to a class' enemies.
+This doesn't fully cover the scope of the vanilla feature, so these have been expanded to treat certain agent types as factions.
+The traits now include mutual alignment with vanilla agents of that class, plus mutual hostility with that class' enemies.
+      - Hostile to Cannibal → Faction Soldier Aligned
+      - Hostile to Soldier → Faction Cannibal Aligned
+      - Hostile to Vampire → Faction Werewolf Aligned
+      - Hostile to Werewolf → Faction Vampire Aligned
 - **Feature additions**
   - Behavior
     - Added Grab Alcohol & Grab Food
-  - Added exceptions to Untrusting traits (Leave Weapons Behind, Offer Motivation, Pay Debt)
+  - Untrusting/er/est: Added exceptions for Leave Weapons Behind, Offer Motivation, Pay Debt.
   - Faction Relationships
-    - Added Firefighter Faction
+      - Added Faction Firefighter Aligned
-#	C	General
+      - Added Faction Gorilla Aligned #	C	General
 ##		T!
 00 Chunk Key Holder might not work correctly
 Attempted: P_InvDatabase.FillAgent
-##		H	Custom Object variables
-###			C	Readables
-Allow player to define text, call button "Investigate" or "Look" to be as broad as possible
-	Altar, Computer, Door, Gravestone, Movie Screen, Shelf, Podium

-The text string, in its path from user input to the object itself
-	LevelEditor.extraVarStringObject.text
-	LevelEditorTile.extraVarString
-	SpawnerBasic.extraVarString
-	PlayfieldObject.extraVarString
-	Sign.signTextOnline

-Opening the field to edit it:
-	LevelEditor.OpenLongDescription
-####			C	Enabling input field
-LevelEditor.UpdateInterface		- Search for "Sign"
-###			C	Containables
-Allow object to store items:
-	Shelf, Toilet
-##		T!
-Vending machine DetermineMoneyCost
-Attempted
-##		T!
-Seek & Destroy blinks on death
-Attempted: P_StatusEffects.ExplodeAfterDeathChecks_Prefix
 ##		C	Thief Shop sometimes doesn't generate
 Probably gates with Honor Among Thieves
 ##		C	Pay Debt + Cost Scale
-New
-##		C	Vanilla Cop Bot not exploding
 New
 ##		C	Pickpocket Aligned
 Can lead to crash according to CL